Auto Insurance FAQs

 - Your driving record.
 The better your record, the lower your premium.
 If you’ve had accidents or serious traffic violations, you will pay more than if you have a clean driving record.
 You may also pay more if you haven’t been insured for a number of years.

 - The number of miles you drive each year.
-The more miles you drive, the more chance for accidents.
+The more miles you drive, the more chances there are for accidents.
 If you drive a lower than average number of miles per year, less than 10,000, you will pay less.
 For instance, some companies will give discounts to policyholders who carpool.

 - Where you live.
 Insurance companies look at local trends, such as the number of accidents, car thefts and lawsuits, as well as the cost of medical care and car repair.